arananet/psboard-ex-multipurposeboard/README.md

-# The multipurpose board
+# PS board - Ex The multipurpose board
-This is, like his name states, a board that allows use any arduino pro mini or nano project (because is based on a atmega328p) that involves an oled, a microsd and or even a voltmeter.
+This project has been renamed to psboard because now this board module it's specially made for the Amiga Super SUPPLY project.

-This board was initially designed for an Amiga Power Supply to display the output voltages of the Meanwell RT65.
+This board is specially designed to display the output voltages of the Meanwell RT65.
 The project is described here http://blog.arananet.net/fabricando-una-fuente-de-alimentacion-para-amiga/

 On the bom directory you will find the bom information and the pick and place information.